jmhammond/class-notes/README.md

 - Install xsltproc
 - Run commands like the ones you see in my Makefile.
 It's as easy as:
   `xsltproc $(location of mathbook-html.xsl) $(location of your xml file)`

+Acknowledgements:
+- Using the table format (and later on, likely some exercises from) [Alan Doerr & Kenneth Levasseur's Applied Discrete Structures](https://github.com/klevasseur/ads)
+- This is being written in the [PreText](https://github.com/rbeezer/mathbook.git) markup language.